arantir123/DDT_triple_prediction/README.md

 # FLONE
-### Fully Lorentz network embedding for inferring novel drug targets
+### FLONE: Fully Lorentz network embedding for inferring novel drug targets

 __How to use it:__